 Malta PM accused of 'blackmail' over slain reporter

-Malta's leader has offered to drop a posthumous libel case against a murdered journalist only if her family say she was wrong to have accused him.
+Malta's leader has offered to end a posthumous libel case against a murdered journalist only if her family say she was wrong to have accused him.

 "I would be ready to drop this libel case if the Caruana Galizia family make a declaration to the effect that they accept the findings of the Egrant Inquiry," Maltese prime minister Jospeh Muscat said in a letter to the Council of Europe, a human rights watchdog, made public on Thursday (19 September).